MrAl3x0/lexai/README.md

 ### Contributing

-Contributions are welcome!
+Contributions are welcome.
 If you have suggestions for improvements or encounter issues, please open an issue or submit a pull request.

 ### License